TZstatsADS/Fall2020-Project3-group4/output/README.md

 ### Output folder

-The baseline.p and advanced.p files contain the train baseline and advanced models respectively.
+The baseline.p and advanced.p files contain the trained baseline and advanced models respectively.

 The fiducial_pt_list.p file is a list of the pairwise fiducial points from the training data.